pr0mp777/CSSmizer/README.md

 ## Support & Feedback

-If you find CSSmizer-cli useful, you can support the project in several ways:
+If you find CSSmizer-cli useful, you can support this project in several ways:

-- ⭐ **Give this project a star** on GitHub
+- ⭐ **Give it a star** on GitHub
-- 👤 **Follow my GitHub profile** to stay updated on new tools and repositories
+- 👤 **Follow me on GitHub** to stay updated on new tools and repositories
-- 🌐 **Visit my website** to explore cybersecurity content and new projects: [htbwalkthrough.com](https://htbwalkthrough.com/)
 - 🎮 **Support me** to help fund future projects and content creation: [Buy Me a Coffee☕](https://www.buymeacoffee.com/pr0mp7)

 Your support allows me to continue developing useful tools and sharing knowledge with the community.

-If you encounter any bugs, issues, or have suggestions for improvement, please **open a new issue** — your feedback is highly appreciated!
+If you encounter any bugs, issues, or have suggestions for improvement, please **open a new issue** — your feedback is highly appreciated.

+Thank you for using this tool!